Brutsche Freedom 210 STOL: Design and development

 The Freedom 210 STOL was to be a follow-on design to the single-seat Brutsche Freedom 40.
 It features a cantilever high-wing, a four-seat enclosed cabin, fixed conventional landing gear with wheel pants and a single engine in tractor configuration.

 The aircraft was to be made from aluminum sheet.
 Its 31.0 ft span wing was to mount almost full span Fowler flaps and feature a wing area of 135 sqft.
 The cabin width was to be 43 in, accessed via swing-up doors 53 in in width.
 The acceptable power range was to be 160 to 210 hp and the standard engines used are the 180 hp Lycoming O-360 or the 210 hp fuel-injected Lycoming IO-360 powerplant.
 Kit options included a heater, upholstery, cargo tie-downs and floats.

 The aircraft was to have a typical empty weight of 1250 lb and a gross weight of 2250 lb, giving a useful load of 1000 lb.
 With full fuel of 60 u.s.gal the payload for the pilot, passengers and baggage was to be 640 lb.

 The standard day, sea level, no wind, take off with a 210 hp engine was to be 425 ft and the landing roll is 300 ft.

 The manufacturer estimated the construction time from the supplied kit would be 1400 hours.

 Operational history

 By 1998 the company reported that kits were available.

-In April 2015 no examples had been registered in the United States with the Federal Aviation Administration and it is likely that none were completed.
+Since April 2015 no examples have been registered in the United States with the Federal Aviation Administration and it is likely that none were completed.